freedomofpress/securedrop-dev-docs/docs/setup_development.rst

 .. _`GitHub #932`: https://github.com/freedomofpress/securedrop/pull/932
 .. _`GitHub #1381`: https://github.com/freedomofpress/securedrop/issues/1381

 .. warning:: We do not recommend installing vagrant-cachier.
-It destroys apt’s
+It destroys apt's
             state unless the VMs are always shut down/rebooted with Vagrant, which conflicts with the tasks in the Ansible playbooks.
 The instructions in Vagrantfile that would enable vagrant-cachier are